- 01283 537123

 National insurance contributions

-Most businesses, and all charities and CASCs are entitled to an annual 'employment allowance' of £3,000 to reduce their liability for class 1 secondary national insurance contributions.
+Most businesses, and all charities and CASCs are entitled to an annual 'employment allowance' of £4,000 to reduce their liability for class 1 secondary national insurance contributions.
 One claim only may be made for companies in a group or under common control.
 Companies with a single paid employee who is also a director are no longer permitted to claim.
+From April 2020, only employers with an employer NICs bill of below £100,000 in the previous tax year will be able to make a claim for the employment allowance.

 Salaries can be paid even when a company is making a loss.
 Dividends may be paid only out of profits for the year, or any undistributed profits from previous years.
 It is important to ensure that the appropriate documentation and minutes are raised to support the dividend to ensure that this is declared legally and correctly.